cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md

 You can submit junk email messages in the following ways:

-- For Outlook users, the primary way to submit junk messages is by using a plug-in known as the Microsoft Junk Email Reporting Add-in for Microsoft Outlook.
-For information about how to install and use this tool, see [Junk email reporting add-in for Microsoft Outlook](junk-email-reporting-add-in-for-microsoft-outlook.md).
+- For Outlook and Outlook on the web users, use the Report Message Add-in for Microsoft Outlook.
+For information about how to install and use this tool, see [Enable the Report Message add-in](https://support.office.com/article/4250c4bc-6102-420b-9e0a-a95064837676).

-- For Outlook on the web users, the primary way to submit junk email messages is by using its built-in junk email reporting option.
-For more information, see [Report junk email and phishing scams in Outlook on the web ](report-junk-email-and-phishing-scams-in-outlook-on-the-web-eop.md).

 - You can also use email to submit messages to Microsoft that should be classified as junk or phishing scams, as described in the following procedure.

 ### Use email to submit junk (spam) or phishing scam messages to Microsoft